alpulkegul/library_learning/II_dataStructuresAndAlgorithm/Project1_SelectionSort.md

         </aside>

-    b.
-Make the Big-O representation.
+    ❓Make the Big-O representation.

     <aside>
         ✅ Answer:

         O(n^2)

     </aside>

-    c.
-Time Complexity: After sorting the sequence, the number 18 falls under which of the following cases?
+    ❓Time Complexity: After sorting the sequence, the number 18 falls under which of the following cases?
 Write is down.

     1. Average Case
     2. Worst Case